 If you’re restricted to a short break of anything up to two weeks and you’re planning on only staying in one or two resorts, this is possibly your best option.
 Practically speaking, you’ll have EHU (electric hook up), a toilet, showers, laundry and probably a kit drying room amongst other treats.
 You’ll negate the need (and cost) of a generator and a few other pricy necessities that you really should have if you’re planning to use aires or even wild camp.
 It’s also the sensible thing to do if you’re just learning to motorhome.
 Having the backup of all these facilities enables you to test the longevity of your onboard services and means you can go off grid if you wish, armed with an understanding of how long your power, water and gas will last.

-On the downside, you often forgo the best views as these sites are largely at the bottom of the valley and you will usually have to get a bus (albeit free) to the lifts.
+On the downside, you often forgo the best views, as these sites are often at the bottom of the valley and you will usually have to get a bus (albeit free) to the lifts.

 The hard way to motorhome ski